acm-uic/acm-uic.github.io/SIGs/Active/sigvr.md

 ## About

-Learn about Virtual Reality technology and new innovations in the field.
+Learn about Virtual Reality technology and new innovations in the field.\
-Additionally, learn how to think spatially and how to design and program VR and AR apps.
+Additionally, learn how to think spatially and how to design and program VR and AR apps.\
-No prior experience is expected, just come and enjoy nerdy talks!
-You do not need to own a VR HMD.
+**No prior experience is expected**, just come and enjoy nerdy talks!
+You do not need to own a VR HMD.\
 A laptop able to launch Unity is recommended.